 • Learning our own limits (finding compassion for ourselves and hopefully for others!)

-Attachment theory and Counter Transference We will explore at a very basic level a therapeutic dynamic that is commonplace in every classroom and in fact present in every relationship/encounter we have daily.
-Counter transference.
-We will unpick the implications of pupils projecting outside familial relationships onto you as a teacher and share ideas of supportive ways to promote positive relationships and lines of communication between staff and children.
+We will explore at a very basic level a therapeutic dynamic that is commonplace in every classroom and in fact present in every relationship/encounter we have daily.
+Transference/ Counter transference.
+We will unpick the implications of pupils projecting outside familial relationships onto you as a teacher and share ideas of supportive ways to promote positive relationships and lines of communication between staff and children

 Techniques for Awareness.